Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

-Investment in infrastructure is geared towards fulfilling these ambitions, though the level of investment as a proportion of revenue has fallen in recent years, largely as a response to the completion of major projects.
+Investment in infrastructure is geared towards fulfilling these ambitions.
+Although the level of investment as a proportion of revenue has fallen in recent years, largely as a response to the completion of major projects, there was an increase in investment in 2020, partly due to the spectrum auction held during the year, as also to the continuing shift by POST Luxembourg to an all-IP platform and the rollout of fibre infrastructure.

 On the consumer side, spending on telecoms services and devices is under pressure from the financial effect of large-scale job losses and the consequent restriction on disposable incomes.
 However, the crucial nature of telecom services, both for general communication as well as a tool for home-working, will offset such pressures.
 In many markets the net effect should be a steady though reduced increased in subscriber growth.